slauren1207/slauren1207/README.md

 <hr>

 > ### **Career Goal :memo:**
-> "To **grow and mature as a skilled 3D graphic artist** who, as a creator, creates projects that embody **unique ideas & perspectives utilizing her diverse multicultural background.**"
+> "To **mature as a skilled 3D graphic artist** who, as a creator, crafts unique meaningful projects **inspired by her love for diversity and her multicultural perspective**."

 <hr>